 Cutie Pet Supply Dog Nail Clippers

-The Cutie Pet dog nail clippers also provide a 100% satisfaction guarantee and also have a free how to video for top tips.
+The Cutie Pet dog nail clippers also provide a 100% satisfaction guarantee and also have a free how-to video for top tips.
 The stainless steel blades are sharper than usual in order for a clean and safe cut.

 Shiny Pet Nail Clipper For Small Dogs

 The Shiny Pet Nail clippers are designed for smaller dogs with less thick nails.
-They are a scissor styled nail clipper where the handles are made from recycled plastic.
+They are a scissor style nail clipper where the handles are made from recycled plastic.
 As you would expect the blades are stainless steel and are angled to ensure a clear cut.

 Petetpet Dog Nail Trimmers

 PetetPet is a reputable pet accessories brand and their clippers come with options for small and large dogs.
 The blade is the main focus with these clippers and is angled at 45 degrees and is made from 3.5 mm high carbon stainless steel.

 This dog nail clipper does not have a safety guard but PetPet’s argument is that it ruins your “clean view”.
 This is true to an extent and if you are confident with the task of cutting your dog’s nail, this may be the ideal choice.

 The clippers come with a filer and comb in order to remove burs and ensure smoothness.
 On top of this, there is a 6-month warranty but the high-quality materials are very long-lasting.
 Overall, these are the best dog nail clippers for the money with the addition of the filer and comb.